gbenhaim/Lago-Demo/README.md

 Manual Configurations:

 ```
-lago init --template-repo-path=templates-repo/template-repo.json lago-work-dir init.json
+lago init --template-repo-path=../../templates-repo/template-repo.json lago-work-dir init.json
 ```
-(This should be invoked from within the repo)
+(This should be invoked from: /lago-tutorial/scenarios/jenkins)

 * The directory /lago-work-dir will contain the files of our new Lago environment.
 This directory shouldn't exist before invoking lago init.